polygonboutique/Xreal/xreal/README.txt

 4. Download and install Python from http://www.python.org/.
 5. Download and install SCons from http://www.scons.org/.
 6. Download and install libcURL from http://curl.haxx.se/.
+7. Download and install the OpenAL SDK from http://www.openal.org.
-7. Add the Python installation directory to the system variable %PATH%
+8. Add the Python installation directory to the system variable %PATH%
-8. Download and install Gtk+ 2.10.7 development environment from http://gladewin32.sourceforge.net
+9. Download and install Gtk+ 2.10.7 development environment from http://gladewin32.sourceforge.net
-9. Set the system variable: PKG_CONFIG_PATH to %GTK_BASEPATH%\lib\pkgconfig
+10. Set the system variable: PKG_CONFIG_PATH to %GTK_BASEPATH%\lib\pkgconfig
-10. Compile XreaL:
+11. Compile XreaL:
 	>scons arch=win32-mingw

 COMPILING ON GNU/LINUX
 ======================

-The new build system is using SCons.
-Make sure you have the X Direct Graphics Access and X Video Mode extensions headers for your X11 or if using the SDL backend the SDL headers and libraries.
+Make sure you have OpenAL headers and libraries and the X Direct Graphics Access and X Video Mode extensions headers for your X11 or if using the SDL backend the SDL headers and libraries.
-You can provide SCons options for compiling.
-Use "scons -h" to list those options.

 Compile XreaL for x86 processers:
 	>scons arch=linux-i386